Brothers for Life: Founding (2007)

 The Brothers for Life gang was founded by Bassam Hamzy.
 The son of Lebanese-Australian immigrants Khaled and Lola, Hamzy was sentenced to 21 years' imprisonment in 2002 for the May 1998 shooting murder of Kris Toumazis outside of the Mr Goodbar nightclub in Darlinghurst.

 Police first heard of 'Brothers 4 Life' following a raid on Hamzy's jail cell in early 2007.
-Preceding the raid, officers had observed that Hamzy had become the ring-leader of eleven other Supermax inmates whom he had converted to a radicalised sect of Islam.
+Preceding the raid, officers observed that Hamzy had become the ring-leader of eleven other Supermax inmates whom he had converted to a radicalised sect of Islam.
 In his cell, an array of drawings and written materials were recovered, including a printed photograph of Osama bin Laden, a hand-drawn logo bearing the words "assassins Australia FFL" with depictions of AK-47 assault rifles, and notes which appeared to refer to financial transactions.
-Additionally, various papers were found containing alleged gang slogans, such as "Solja Warrior We don fear death and sometimes we wish for it [sic]", and "Courage, honour, no mercy, mercy 4 da weak, family 4 life and BFL [brothers for life]".
+Papers were found containing alleged gang slogans, such as "Solja Warrior We don fear death and sometimes we wish for it [sic]", and "Courage, honour, no mercy, mercy 4 da weak, family 4 life and BFL [brothers for life]".
 Following these findings, Hamzy was placed in isolation.

 In April 2008, a mobile phone was discovered in Hamzy's cell at Lithgow Correctional Centre, prompting detectives from the Middle-Eastern Organised Crime (MEOC) squad to begin monitoring its activity.
 Between 1 May and 11 June 2008, the device made over 19,000 calls, meaning an average of around 460 per day, as Hamzy ran his gang of at least twelve from jail.
 On 4 December 2008, overnight raids took place across Sydney, yielding the arrests of his father Khaled, 57; his brother Ghassan Amoun, 22; his cousin Khaled Hamzy jr, 27; and associates Mohammad Abbas, 28; and Thomas Miholic, 36.

 Members of the syndicate allegedly transported around $250,000 worth of drugs from Sydney to Melbourne each week.
 Police charged the group with the supply of 3.8 kilograms of methamphetamine, 6.6 kilograms of cannabis, and 600 grams of ecstasy, as well as with dealing with the proceeds of crime totalling around $276,000 in cash.
 During the raids, at least 25,000 pills, a loaded firearm, and a drug laboratory were uncovered.

 Around 2008 and 2009, several youth street gangs, the most prominent being the Muslim Brotherhood Movement (MBM), emerged in the vicinity of Auburn, the area which is home to several families aligned with the B4L network.
 During this time, B4L became closely allied with both MBM, and the Bandidos.

-In August 2011 police declared that MBM was "dismantled and disrupted".
-In turn, B4L took over in the area, absorbing the remnants of MBM, as well as prolific Assyrian street-gang DLASTHR (The Last Hour), including member Michael Odisho.
+In August 2011, police declared that MBM was "dismantled and disrupted".
+In turn, B4L took over in the area, absorbing the remnants of MBM, and prolific Assyrian street-gang DLASTHR (The Last Hour), including member Michael Odisho.